-Julie joined The Local Moms Network in October and is now a curator for the East Lansing Area Moms.
+Julie joined The Local Moms Network in October 2020 and is now a curator for Greater Lansing Area Moms.
 We thought we would share a little more since our original social media introduction.
-More to come!

 Please introduce yourself, where are you from, where do you live now and what brought you here?

 I grew up in the small town of Perry, but didn’t move too far away and now live in East Lansing.
 We chose this area because it is centrally located with lots of great options for families.
 My kids go to Haslett schools which was another factor in choosing this area.
 We love the small town atmosphere, but a school system large enough to offer great opportunities.
 Haslett definitely offers both.
 I also love living close to my family, we see each other often and that is really important to me!

 How many kids do you have and what are their ages?
 What is your favorite thing about being a mom?

 I have two children, my son is 12 and daughter is 10.
 Yes I love them, yes they drive me crazy!
 My favorite thing about being a mom, well three favorites, one is I love learning about all the things they become interested in.
 I did not know a thing about lacrosse until my daughter started playing, turns out it is such a great sport!
 I also love the people that I have met from my kids being in school, these are some of my best friends now.
 Most important, we do get along really well, they are like built in friends 🙂

 What do you love about living in the Greater Lansing area?
 What’s your favorite restaurant and/or place to shop in the Greater Lansing area?